 Meet beer bread’s cousin, hard cider bread.

 It was only a matter of time before this loaf made itself known in my kitchen.
-We’ve been enjoying a whole lot of its inspiration, this awesome honey beer bread, for awhile now, and you know how “they” say not to fix what’s not broken?
+We’ve been enjoying a whole lot of its inspiration, an awesome honey beer bread, for awhile now, and you know how “they” say not to fix what’s not broken?
 (Who are “they” anyway?)
 Most of the time we don’t subscribe to that.Case in point – the evolution of this bread.

 We’re big beer lovers around here, so our fridge usually has a few different kinds.
 Did I ever tell you about the beer bar that was on the corner of my college campus?
 It was super small and a total dive, but their selection was in-freakin-credible.
 I tend to be indecisive on things, but trying to choose a drink here was almost unbearable.
 Do you go with the pecan ale you’ve never heard of before?
 The IPA you know you love (heeeey Dogfish 90 Minute <3)?
 Or what about that one on-tap that’s being served in what looks like a chalice?